2. The Information We Collect

 On occasion, we may display statistics based on aggregated, anonymised data on our websites for the purpose of research and marketing.
 Individuals will not be identifiable from this data.

 Rarely, we may share your personal information with other parties in the following exceptional circumstances:

 We may share anonymised and aggregated data, which includes laboratory analyses and personal information, with third parties such as research companies or other healthcare companies.
 Individuals would not be identifiable from this information.

-We may disclose your personal information if required to do so by applicable law, regulation or as part of a legal process.
-This includes informing Public Health England of positive results for notifiable infectious diseases; a list of which can be found on the gov.uk website.
+We may disclose your personal information without your consent if required to do so by applicable law, regulation or as part of a legal process.
+This includes informing Public Health England / UK Health Security Agency of results and associated personal information for notifiable infectious diseases; a list of which can be found on the gov.uk website.

 If we receive a request from a regulatory body or law enforcement agency, and if permitted under GDPR and other laws, we may disclose certain personal information to such bodies or agencies

 If we or our business merges with or is acquired by another business or company in the future, we will share your personal information with the new owners ofthe business or company and their advisors.
 If this happens, we will notify users and visitors of our website of such an event.